-- Gilroy Gardens Water Oasis.
 The Gilroy Gardens Water Oasis attraction includes interpretive activities that educate guests as they play in the water.
-Additionally, the Water Oasis website provides some straightforward tools to interpret the intricacies of water science.

-- Locally Filmed Stormwater Pollution Video.
-Check out the locally filmed video, below, to learn about ways to prevent pollution from going down our storm drains.
+Check out the locally filmed stormwater pollution video below to learn about ways to prevent pollution from going down our storm drains.

 - Family Service Day (Spring)

-The Santa Clara Valley Water District (SCVWD) has an extensive outreach program that includes teacher training seminars, highly-regarded classroom programs, and curriculum materials available online.
+The Valley Water has an extensive outreach program that includes teacher training seminars, highly-regarded classroom programs, and curriculum materials available online.

 The Environmental Protection Agency (EPA) website includes Water Education training activities for kids.